moogacs/docs.buf.build/docs/configuration/v1beta1/lint-rules.md

 ### `BASIC`

 The `BASIC` category includes everything from the `MINIMAL` category, as well as the `STYLE_BASIC` category.
-That is, the following configuration:
+That is, this configuration...

 ```yaml title="buf.yaml"
 version: v1beta1